Jack Stauber: Career

-Additionally, Stauber publishes under the name "Jack Stauber's Micropop," releasing extended versions of short songs found on his YouTube channel.
+Additionally, Stauber publishes under the name "Jack Stauber's Micropop", releasing extended versions of short songs found on his YouTube channel.
 Under the Micropop name, Stauber has released six EPs and a compilation album, along with two soundtracks for his works with Adult Swim.

 Adult Swim

-The first short Stauber created for Adult Swim was called "Wishing Apple," a short released on July 3, 2018 on the Adult Swim YouTube channel.
-The next was "Valentine's Day is Not for the Lonely," which premiered on Off The Air's season eight episode "Love", on August 28, 2018.
+The first short Stauber created for Adult Swim was called "Wishing Apple", a short released on July 3, 2018 on the Adult Swim YouTube channel.
+The next was "Valentine's Day is Not for the Lonely", which premiered on Off The Air's season eight episode "Love", on August 28, 2018.
 The short was released earlier, on Valentine's Day, February 14, 2018.
 The surrealist musical comedy "SHOP: A Pop Opera" premiered on Adult Swim in March 2019.
-The series utilizes mixed media, incorporated clay animation, music, and VHS-like filters.
+The series utilizes mixed media, incorporates clay animation, music, and VHS-like filters.
 The six-part series aired each episode at midnight from March 4 to March 9.

 A short surrealist musical psychological horror film, entitled "Jack Stauber's OPAL", premiered on October 30, 2020.
 On the same day, OPAL was also released on the Adult Swim YouTube channel.
 Stauber received help from the producers at Williams Street in Atlanta for the creation of OPAL.
 The film utilizes stop-motion, 3D-animated, and live action segments.